 Kari Lynn Clark

 Chuck Semarjian has been involved in the marching arts activity since 2006.
 He has performed in several different ensembles during this time, including LSM from 2013 - present as a member of the Ensemble.
 Chuck Semarjian graduated from Wayne State University with a degree in

 Secondary Education.
-Chuck currently works as a substitute teacher in Ferndale and Troy school districts.
+Chuck currently works as a substitute teacher and as the Assistant Marching Band Director at Livonia Franklin High School.
 He also has worked with several high school marching band programs, working with percussion throughout Michigan over the past 10 years.